FGM app launches in Britain as school holiday danger zone nears

 "Everyone has the right to live their life free from the fear of violence and abuse, and without experiencing the lasting trauma of female genital mutilation," Nicky Morgan, Britain's minister for women and equalities, said.

-"We need to raise awareness of this barbaric practice and ensure people know it is unacceptable and illegal," she added in a statement ahead of an event in Westminster to launch the app, which was developed at Coventry University.
+"We need to raise awareness of this barbaric practice and ensure people know it is unacceptable and illegal," she added in a statement ahead of an event in Westminster to launch the app, which was developed at the University of Coventry.

 The app was released a month after British Prime Minister David Cameron announced plans to fast-track new FGM protection orders in time for the school summer holidays in Britain.